-How To Weatherize Your Home For Winter
+How To Weatherize Your Home: 20 Weatherproofing Tips

 It might be difficult to know where to begin and how to properly weatherize your home for the winter season.
 Fortunately, there are some simple home weatherization steps to get you started on cutting your energy expenses and ensuring your home is better and more comfortable whenever the temperature drops.